-Relevant place outcomes identified in EWDSP, specific to LPS area.
+• Relevant place outcomes identified in EWDSP, specific to LPS area.

-- Evidence of understanding of local community values, priorities or connection to place identified through community engagement or market research. - Following analysis of site features and characteristics, identification of place principles / themes / elements additional to those already set out in the DSoPS. - Outline a local place vision for the LSP.
+- Following analysis of site features and characteristics, identification of place principles / themes / elements additional to those already set out in the DSoPS. - Outline a local place vision for the LSP.